Game Designer and Digital Artist Join WPI's Interactive Media & Game Development Program

-Award-winning game designer Brian Moriarty and Britton Snyder, a digital artist whose work has appeared in a number of bestselling games, will join WPI's Interactive Media and Game Development program this fall as professor of practice.
+Award-winning game designer Brian Moriarty and Britton Snyder, a digital artist whose work has appeared in a number of bestselling games, will join WPI's Interactive Media & Game Development program this fall as professor of practice.

-WORCESTER, Mass.– July 2, 2009 – Brian Moriarty, an award-winning game designer, creative director, and multimedia producer, and Britton Snyder, a digital artist whose work has appeared in such bestselling games as Warcraft III, Diablo II, and WALL-E, will join WPI's groundbreaking Interactive Media and Game Development (IMGD) program this fall as professor of practice.
+WORCESTER, Mass.– July 2, 2009 – Brian Moriarty, an award-winning game designer, creative director, and multimedia producer, and Britton Snyder, a digital artist whose work has appeared in such bestselling games as Warcraft III, Diablo II, and WALL-E, will join WPI's groundbreaking Interactive Media & Game Development (IMGD) program this fall as professor of practice.
 Launched in 2005, the IMGD program was the first in the nation to blend the artistic and technical aspects of game creation.

 "Brian and Britt bring a wealth of knowledge to WPI," said Mark Claypool, professor of computer science and director of the IMGD program.
 "Here, they will be able to teach aspiring game designers and artists how the game industry works and what is required to ship profitable and fun games.
 Their practical, industry-tested insights will complement the solid education students in our program receive in the principles of developing games and other interactive media."